 How long will it

 take me to get a CBILS loan?

-Because this scheme is very new, in the early days lenders are still finding their way.
-Also there are over 40 lenders involved, each with different criteria, so finding the right lender for your circumstances could take you some time.
-Therefore it’s difficult to be specific on timescales.
+Because this scheme is very new, lenders are still finding their way.
+Also, there are over 40 lenders involved, each with different criteria.
+So, finding the right one for your circumstances could take some time.
+This makes it difficult to be specific on timescales.